Photo by Erin Nelson.

 “A kid is a kid.”

 That’s the philosophy of VIDAL Access, a nonprofit college access organization that provides in-school college consulting services to primarily low-income students.
+Founded in July 2019 by Lance Beverly, a UAB, LSU, and Harvard graduate and Yale Educator Award recipient, VIDAL Access has already achieved considerable scale whilst helping students achieve impressive results.

-VIDAL Access is partnered with John Carroll Catholic High School, Coosa Valley Academy, and Magic City Acceptance Academy, and it has also performed work for Birmingham City Schools and Lee High School in Montgomery, Alabama.
-Beyond our school partners, "at-large" students can also reach out to us for support, just as Kennedy did (the Indian Springs student).
+More broadly, VIDAL is presently partnered with John Carroll Catholic High School, Coosa Valley Academy, and Magic City Acceptance Academy, and it has also performed work for Birmingham City Schools and Lee High School in Montgomery, Alabama.
+Beyond VIDAL’s school partners, "at-large" students can also reach out for support, just as Kennedy Tyson did.
+Historically, VIDAL Access has also received funding support from among the state’s largest and most reputable funders, such as the MG Goodrich Foundation, Daniel Foundation, Community Foundation of Greater Birmingham, EBSCO Industries, and Hugh Kaul Foundation.

 “Our method of ‘pushing into’ the schools is a reflection of our values,” said Lance Beverly, president and CEO of VIDAL Access.
 “We’re not trying to cherry pick the top five kids from Ramsay High School, the top three kids from Woodlawn, the top three kids from John Carroll who happen to fall into that ‘diverse bucket of students.’
 We have that full-fledged model of ‘pushing into’ the schools because every kid matters.”